A Comprehensive Guide

 Types of Mining

 There are several types of mining, each with its unique characteristics and requirements.
-The main types of mining are:1.
-Surface Mining: Surface mining involves the removal of overburden to expose the mineral deposit.
-This type of mining is commonly used for coal, iron ore, and limestone deposits.
+The main types of mining are:3.
+Placer Mining: Placer mining involves the extraction of minerals from alluvial deposits, such as river gravels and beach sands.

 4. In-Situ Mining: In-situ mining involves the extraction of minerals from a deposit without physically removing the rock.